AyushChakraborty/custom_memory_allocator/README.md

 # custom_memory_allocator

-An implementation of the memory allocator in C
+## implementation of the memory allocator in C, using the bitmask approach